 We don’t have enough connected, accessible and attractive places to ride to facilitate the rapid growth in bike riding.

-With the COVID-19 restrictions in place, the number of Australians riding bikes has soared.
+As COVID-19 restrictions came in to place, the number of Australians riding bikes soared.

 Bicycle Network’s recreational bike counts recorded increases as high as 270 per cent on bike paths.
 Bicycles quickly replaced toilet paper as the ‘must have’ item with bike shops experiencing extraordinary demand.

 The problem is that we don’t have enough space to facilitate the rapid growth in bike riding and turn it into long term behaviour change.

 Many people are getting on bikes for the first time or after a long absence.
 They are not comfortable riding on roads among traffic, so other than riding on busy trails and paths, there are no other options for them.